mgks/Android-SmartWebView/docmd/content/features/index.md

 2. The `onShowFileChooser` method in `FileProcessing.java` is triggered.
 3. It constructs an `Intent` that opens a system chooser, allowing the user to select files or use the camera (if enabled).
 4. The HTML `accept` attribute can filter the file types shown (e.g., `image/*`).
-5. The HTML `multiple` attribute, combined with `ASWP_MULFILE`, allows for multi-file selection.
+5. The HTML `multiple` attribute, combined with `feature.multiple.uploads`, allows for multi-file selection.
 6. The selected file URIs are returned to the WebView to be processed by your web application.

 ---